gasawase/BookHarbour/README.md

 - tracking reading time (add a timer to the ReaderController and or ReadingView)
 - create the view for sorting the books by tag
 	- eventually reorganize DefaultView so that the actual view, excluding the toolbar is the thing that is changed and have the fetched results happen on DisplayBooks and feeds into the DisplayBooks view
+- implement the ability to change the font size
+- marking and sorting by tags (pausing until I figure out how I want to display this)

 ----FEATURES I'D LIKE----
 - move original bookbinder parsing from kanna to swiftsoup